slott56/writing-tools/README.md

 These are not polished, finished, stand-alone applications.
 These are frameworks you can customize for the fiction you're working on.

-Therefore, kindly do **not** simply run these without further customization.
+You probably do **not** want to simply run these without further customization.
-The outputs are recognizable with simple statistical checks.
+They're seeds for thought.

 1.  ``plot.py`` Uses Tarot card layouts to create a story line.